-This Planning Proposal is to amend the Height of Buildings map in Sydney LEP 2012 to allow building heights that will primarily range between 9 metres to 48 metres across the site.
-Most buildings will be no more than 35 metres in height, with the three tower buildings to the south of the site being between 102 metres and 110 metres in height (i.e. RL 126.4 metres).
+This Planning Proposal is to amend the Height of Buildings Map in Sydney LEP 2012 to allow building heights that will primarily range between 9 metres to 48 metres across the site.
+Most buildings will be no more than 35 metres in height, with the four tower buildings being up to 110 metres in height (i.e. RL 126.4 metres).